 LTU Greek Organizations may not bid/pledge/recruit/intake/initiate an individual below the GPA requirement.

-If the Lawrence Tech University Greek organization does not oblige, the
+If the Lawrence Tech University Greek organization and/or LTU student does not oblige, the

 1. Conduct Warning: the person(s) involved as well as the President of the